JJOverload/Deep-Learning/HerbDetector/README.md

 # Herb Detector by JJOverload

-This detector aims to help create a dataset for training an image classification model, which can potentially recognize different types of herbs.
+This project aims to help create a dataset for training an image classification model, which can potentially recognize different types of herbs.

 -----------------------------------